-Think One Direction Are History?
+Think One Direction Is History?
 2017 Brit Awards Prove They’re Still Perfect

 — Louis Tomlinson (@Louis_Tomlinson) February 22, 2017

 Louis Tomlinson recorded a short video to thank those fans, for voting “History” as the best video.
-One Direction know that the fans are the secret to their success.
+One Direction knows that the fans are the secret to their success.
 They never forget that, and as a result, those fans remain incredibly loyal.
 Of course, most fans would not want One Direction to return to the grueling schedule they lived before their hiatus.
 Fans support the boys taking time out to follow their own paths for a while.
 It makes sense.

-One Direction are far from history, and their relationship with their fans is simply perfect.
-As you will see the video for “History” has over 250 million views on YouTube, this is not the end, this is history.
+One Direction is far from history, and their relationship with their fans is simply perfect.
+As you will see, the video for “History” has over 250 million views on YouTube, this is not the end, this is history.

-[Featured Image by Abraham Caro Marin/AP]
+[Featured Image by Abraham Caro Marin/AP Images]